bruceravel/synchrotron_pop_up_book/script.md

         A photo of an optical table is printed on the "floor" of the end station.
 This is the surface on which the reader will assemble the papercraft experiments.

+		The first four of the following paragraphs are in boxes and scattered around the end station.
+The fifth paragraph is printed on the floor of the end station.

 Conduct your own experiment!